Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

 • Create a new configd file for new Web GUI Cron entries (Suricata State, Suricata Update)

-• Maintain a small group of files (yaml/rules/conf) to attain a complete OPNSense + Suricata-Update expression
+• Maintain a small group of files (yaml/rules/conf) in a directory on your device to attain a complete OPNSense + Suricata-Update expression

 This blog post will get updated and eventually will have a Github git repo with a default file set, possibly some updates to help setup and re-align the OPNSense – as of yet, I’m merely sharing how to get started.